 I don’t like how they wrap a lot of their produce in plastic.
 They always seem to be out of one thing that I need and if you hit that parking lot at just the wrong time, it will suck every kind ounce of blood you have in your body.

 That being said, they have some of the best pricing and selection of cheese and charcuterie meats.
 I grabbed some of my favorites and pulled together a quick board when we had some friends over recently.

 Meat and Cheese Tray Layout

 Over time, I’ve accumulated a few different platters that I like to use for my meat and cheese tray layouts.
-I base that on the amount of people I’m expecting and the amount of items I have to fill the board.
+I base that on the number of people I’m expecting and the number of items I have to fill the board.
 This particular board is from Crate and Barrel, I love the color and the versatility – you could write on it with chalk to label your meat and cheeses.
 So fun.

 The next step is to layer in your meats.
 I like to peel the meat apart and fold them so they are a bit fluffy and easy to grab.
-If I am using prosciutto, I will cut the strips in half so they are a little more bite sized.
+If I am using prosciutto, I will cut the strips in half so they are a little more bite-sized.

 There is so much flexibility with meat and cheese trays.
 Once I have my main meat and cheese on the board, I will play around with the rest of the food to fill the tray.
-This particular time, I used blackberries, strawberries and pita crackers.
+This particular time, I used blackberries, strawberries, and pita crackers.
 I also grabbed some tiny pumpkins from the floral section of Trader Joe’s and added them in.
 What’s more fall and festive than tiny pumpkins!?!